CASE STUDY | Social Futures

 Social Futures is a not-for-profit based in NSW that has worked with the community for nearly 50 years.
 With a strong focus on inclusion, fairness and social justice, it provides a range of services across disability inclusion, homelessness, youth, family and mental health.
 Social Futures partners with NDIS to provide our communities with Local Area Coordination (LAC) services.

 The charity had a seven-year growth spurt that saw staff rise from 120 to 330, and increased revenue from $18 million to $35 million.
-During that time the finance team grew to just four people.
+During that time the Finance team grew to just four people.

 The business by then was deeply complex, reporting monthly and quarterly on 29 grants.
 These grants supported a variety of different business activities and programs including delivering NDIS Local Area Coordination, youth and family services in many locations across NSW and QLD, including youth and family services, professional development and housing.